Stereotypes of white Americans: Negative portrayals of specific groups of white people

 As the social definition of "white people" has changed over the years, studies have shown that members of different races, ethnicities, and nationalities have different stereotypes of white people.
 Before the 1980s, ethnic groups such as the Irish, Italians, Armenians, and Polish people were portrayed in popular media and culture in a negative fashion.
 Stereotypes of West Virginians and Alabamians include incest and inbreeding.
 Poor whites in the Appalachian region have often been stereotyped as hillbillies.
-White Hispanic and Latino Americans are often overlooked by the U.S. mass media and frequently, American social perceptions incorrectly give the terms "Hispanic or Latino" a racial value, usually mixed-race, such as Mestizo, while they, in turn, are overrepresented in the U.S. Hispanic mass media, are admired by it, and shape social perceptions of Hispanic and Latino Americans.
+White Hispanic and Latino Americans are often overlooked by the U.S. mass media, and frequently, American social perceptions incorrectly give the terms Hispanic or Latino a racial value, usually mixed-race, such as Mestizo, while they, in turn, are overrepresented in the U.S. Hispanic mass media, are admired by it, and shape social perceptions of Hispanic and Latino Americans.

+Serial killers are often stereotyped to be white males.